 Japanese game developers have been instrumental in the growth of gaming.
 Japanese studios like Nintendo, Sega, and Capcom are household names all over the world.
 Today, most major Japanese cities have hubs for otaku culture.
 Tokyo’s size, density, and unique ambiance make it a must-visit destination for gaming fans.

 Looking to grab the newest title for the Switch or PS4?
 Electronics retailers like Bic Camera, Yodobashi Camera, and Sofmap have locations all over the city.
 What’s more, 7-11 even sells code cards for retail games on the Switch and 3DS.
 On the hunt for an elusive release from a previous gaming era?
 Take a stroll around Akihabara, Tokyo’s capital for everything geek-culture related and a mecca for game enthusiasts.

 Want to get your adrenaline pumping with mech-pilot simulators or a round of Dance Dance Revolution?
 Head over to a game center like Taito Station, Round One, or any of the various smaller arcades located all over the city.
 For the Pokémon-obsessed, Tokyo offers four Pokémon Centers within its 23 wards and two more just outside the city limits.

 Of all the countries represented in this list, China has the most cities that merit consideration.
-Shanghai will soon play host to Valve’s 2019 International Dota 2 tournament.
+Shanghai hosted Valve’s 2019 International Dota 2 tournament.
 Chengdu hosts international game developers, publishers, and distributors at its annual GMGC conference.

 Hangzhou, however, takes the cake as the top gaming city in China.
 Look no further than the new and extravagant $280 million “eSports town” the city constructed.
 The town supports the region’s robust competitive gaming community.